elf-alchemist/wadsmoosh-archive/README.md

 ## Supported WADs

 WadSmoosh is not a general-purpose tool for merging Doom WADs; it is for *merging retail content* only - it was created in 2016 out of a desire for a "complete" retail version of Doom and Doom II, and only exists as a program because the IWAD file that it generates cannot be distributed legally.
 Please do not ask if WadSmoosh will support any specific WAD.
-If you want to add your own content to a custom IWAD, please either modify [WadSmoosh's source code](https://heptapod.host/jp-lebreton/wadsmoosh) yourself, or simply edit the `doom_complete.pk3` file by opening it in a ZIP archive management program.
+If you want to add your own content to a custom IWAD, please either modify [WadSmoosh's source code](https://heptapod.host/jp-lebreton/wadsmoosh) yourself, or simply edit the `doom_complete.pk3` file WadSmoosh generated on your computer by opening it in a ZIP archive management program.
 Please do not ask me for support when doing either.

 Here is the official list of WADs that WadSmoosh will recognize:
 - Ultimate Doom (`doom.wad`)